- 19th District

 Update on the Keystone Graduation Exams

-UPDATE: Governor Wolf signed into law Senate Bill 880 as Act 1 of 2016, delaying the graduation requirement associated with the Keystone Exams for two years (until the 2018-2019 school year), meaning it would affect current freshman.
-Read More.
+UPDATE: Governor Wolf signed into law Senate Bill 880 as Act 1 of 2016, delaying the graduation requirement associated with the Keystone Exams for two years –meaning it would affect current sophomores (Class of 2020).

 Excessive testing without the necessary resources to prepare students is not only fundamentally unfair, but it also puts an unmanageable financial burden on school districts.
 It is time to return the focus of education to teaching, rather than testing.
 That way, we can ensure that every student has an opportunity to be educated to the top of the curriculum and be prepared for the future — not just for the next standardized test!